ACM-Amrita-Amritapuri/1st-Year-Recruitment/SIG Web/README.md

 8. deploy your expertise in data visualization! develop a [streamlit](https://towardsdatascience.com/data-apps-with-pythons-streamlit-b14aaca7d083) application that showcases the [titanic survival dataset](https://www.kaggle.com/competitions/titanic) in a captivating table.
 ## &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</tasks>

+## Project

+Complete 1 project of each of the following:
+- HTML
+- CSS
+- JS

 _have a great coding sesh ahead ✨_

 ## submissionFormat.tsx
 - task naming convention: for each completed task, use the following format: 📝  `acmweb-ascendant--task1` for the first task in ascendant.